elastisys/compliantkubernetes/docs/user-guide/additional-services/argocd.md

     Fill out required data in secret to connect it to your Vault.

+    !!! note
+        When encoding your data, make sure to use `echo -n <data> | base64` to avoid adding a new line at the end of your encoded secret.

 2. Contact your Platform Administrator to restart the `argocd-repo-server`.
 It is needed to load your secret environment variables so that Argo CD can connect to your Vault.

 3. Argo CD should now be able to connect to your Vault, to replace a value with a secret from your Vault, use the following syntax: